2020, Vol. 5 Issue 1, Part B

 How to cite this article:

-Manish Singh, Dr. Malay Mandal, Dr. Athoni Rhetso, Madhura A Sagarkar and Dr. P. Majumdar.
+Manish Singh, Dr. Malay Mandal, Dr. Athoni Rhetso, Madhura A Sagarkar, Dr. P. Majumdar.
 Study of training induced physiological changes in different training phases of Indian junior hockey players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2020; 5(1): 66-71.
+Int J Yogic Hum Mov Sports Sciences 2020;5(1):66-71.